Spruce up your Omelette and present them in style with this Chicken Nori Omelette recipe in the regular sushi spiral form and teardrops.

 - Lift to fold-over then roll and tuck into omelette roll.

 - Steam for 5-10 minutes or until chicken is done.

-- Once finish, you can serve as is or wait for the roll to cool down before cutting into swirly slices.
+- Once finished, you can serve as is or wait for the roll to cool down before cutting into swirly slices.

 Alternate Rain-drop shape

 - Instead of rolling as above, you spread more chicken mixture at the cross-center area of the nori and just a thinner layer near by the two ends horizontally.

 - Lay carrot and green bean at the cross-center.

 - Lift one end of the egg to fold over to the other end.

 - With your fingers, lightly apply more pressure at the joining edges to seal and thin it down.